chunkyguy/chunkyguy.github.io/_posts/2020-02-10-meta-programming-in-2020.md

 }
 ```

-But this is where things start diverging away.
+But this is where things start diverging apart.
 Swift is very strict with it's type checking.
 So strict that a few times it might even come out as annoying for simple use cases, at least simple inside our head.
 If we try to call this with `Int` we get an error:

 ```swift
 print("\(sum(elements: [1, 2, 3, 4]))")